navin-nallapareddy/StoryRefiner/README.md

   criteria, and now includes a short test approach tailored to the story.
 - **Test & Risk Summary** &ndash; generates a concise table of suggested test cases.
 - **Generate Test Scripts** &ndash; produces detailed test scripts that can be exported to Excel.
+  Use the "Generate Test Scripts" button to run an advanced prompt that returns step-by-step test cases in JSON format, automatically rendered as a table with an option to export the results to Excel.

 ## API Endpoints